-In line with KCSiE 2021, Governors recognise that children must be kept safe if the school or college premises are being used for other activities.
+In line with Keeping Children Safe in Education 2022, Governors recognise that children must be kept safe if the school or college premises are being used for other activities.
 If services or activities are provided by the school or college, under direct supervision from staff, our own arrangements for child protection will apply.
 If another organisation is providing services or activities on the site, the governing body should ensure that appropriate safeguarding and child protection policies and procedures are in place.